microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ## Set up authentication with Azure and GitHub

-From your GitHub project, select **Settings** -> **Secrets and  variables**,  **Actions** and **New repository secret**.
+From your GitHub repo, select **Settings** -> **Secrets and  variables**,  **Actions** and **New repository secret**.
 Create a Github repository secret named 'AZURE_CREDENTIALS' with information related to Azure Service Principal.
 You can paste the service principal output as the content of the secret and use [this document](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-a-service-principal-secret) as a reference.

 ![Screenshot of GitHub Secrets.](images/github-secrets.png)